kevee/salinasriver.org/src/en/access-points/srnwr.md

 lon: -121.79390765913294
 directions: >

-  - Winter the road is muddy
+  - In winter the road is muddy and sometimes impassable

   - No dogs

   - Gate is narrow for kayaks/rafts

-flowLow: 0
+flowLow: -999999
-flowHigh: 400
+flowHigh: 100
 guage: chualar
 tresspass: false
 directionsPath: